Research course

 Course content

 The Wellcome Sanger Institute is one of the world's premier genomics research institutes and is at the forefront of this fast-developing field.
-We use large-scale DNA sequencing, informatics and analysis of genetic variation to further our understanding of gene function in health and disease.
-The Institute’s PhD programme is open to UK, EU and overseas applicants, and we aim to attract the brightest and best young scientists from all around the world.
+We use large-scale DNA sequencing, informatics and analysis of genetic variation to further our understanding of gene function in health and disease, and the genomic diversity of complex organisms.
+The Institute’s PhD programme is open to UK and overseas applicants, and we aim to attract the brightest and best young scientists from all around the world.

 The PhD programme aims to provide training and research opportunities in the field of genomic science that reflect the unique nature of Sanger Institute science, with an emphasis on large-scale, high-throughput approaches and the development of a blend of wet-lab and computational skills.
 The Institute also aims to provide students with general research and transferable skills training in addition to training in their specific research area.
 Applicants will generally have a bioscience background, but applicants with a computational or mathematical background can also apply.